mdn/content/files/en-us/mozilla/add-ons/webextensions/api/storage/onchanged/index.md

 - `callback`

-  - : Function that will be called when this event occurs.
-The function will be passed the following arguments:
+  - : The function called when this event occurs.
+The function is passed these arguments:

     - `changes`
       - : `object`.
 Object describing the change.
-This contains one property for each key that changed.
-The name of the property is the name of the key that changed, and its value is a {{WebExtAPIRef('storage.StorageChange')}} object describing the change to that item.
+This object contains properties for all the keys in the storage area included in the {{WebExtAPIRef('storage.StorageArea.set','storageAred.set')}} call, even if key values are unchanged.
+The name of each property is the name of each key.
+The value of each key is a {{WebExtAPIRef('storage.StorageChange')}} object describing the change to that item.
     - `areaName`
       - : `string`.
 The name of the storage area (`"sync"`, `"local"`, or `"managed"`) to which the changes were made.